andyblog/karpenter-provider-aws/website/content/en/docs/reference/cloudformation.md

 The Karpenter interruption queue policy is created to allow AWS services that we want to receive instance notifications from to push notification messages to the queue.
 The [AWS::SQS::QueuePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sqs-queuepolicy.html) resource here applies `EC2InterruptionPolicy` to the `KarpenterInterruptionQueue`.
 The policy allows [sqs:SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html) actions to `events.amazonaws.com` and `sqs.amazonaws.com` services.
 It also allows the `GetAtt` function to get attributes from `KarpenterInterruptionQueue.Arn`.
-Additionally, it only allows access to the queue using encrypted connections over HTTPS (TLS) to adhere to [Amazon SQS Security Best Practices](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-security-best-practices.html#enforce-encryption-data-in-transit).

 ```yaml
 KarpenterInterruptionQueuePolicy: